People-centric cultures are more successful

-Better employee engagement is highly beneficial for businesses: It can lead to an increase of up to 10% in customer loyalty, 23% in profitability, and to a reduction of up to 43% in turnover rates.
+Better employee engagement is highly beneficial for businesses: It can lead to an increase in customer loyalty and reduces employee turnover by up to 43%.

 In this article, we’ll look into the details of why and how to build a people-centric organisation, see what employees want, and explain the steps you can take to take charge of the employee experience and empower your employees.